 When you call us, we have the facility to record calls.
 We’ll ask your permission to do this before you are connected.
 You of course have the option to opt-out.

-Where calls are recorded, these are stored as digital files in the cloud (in Ireland) and are stored for a period of 6 months.
+Where calls are recorded, these are stored as digital files in the cloud (in the UK) and are stored for a period of 6 months.
 Some calls are reviewed to understand how we can improve the quality of the service that we deliver.

 Our email software adds a tracking pixel to our transactional emails.
 This lets us know if an email has been opened.
 We receive no other information other than to say the email has been seen and on what time and date.
 No other data is collected.
 You can disable this by choosing not to download images when you open an email.

 When you complete our training course booking form, we will ask for the information that we require to:

 The data is used to process the booking and email a confirmation to you, send joining instructions to you and the delegates, produce an invoice for payment and contact the delegates directly in the case of emergency on the day of the course.